 - And all user interface uses really big buttons so easy to operate being driving.

 After driving with android auto few days I discovered that it mentioned great features comes with some not so great ones:

 - Looks like android auto is locked to google maps only.
 I usually use google maps anyway; usually, but not always

-- If incoming message is written in language different from phone language, Android Auto did not read it for me.
+- If an incoming message is written in a language different from the phone language, Android Auto did not read it for me.

 - You have to close Android auto to do anything else than driving, calling or playing music.
 I see the point, but sometimes I need to start another app like camera or mail, for instance, before I start driving but after I started Android Auto

 - Several times I had to leave Android Auto even to … start navigation!
-I had an appointment with an address inside, but for some reason Android Auto did not suggested it to me.
+I had an appointment with an address inside, but for some reason, Android Auto did not suggest it to me.
 To open a calendar I had to leave Android Auto first.

 The result is: I stop using it and came back to my usual navigation setup.

 Do you use Android Auto in your daily driving?